elec327/elec327.github.io/lab1/index.md

 #### Part 0: Installation (optional)

-You are welcome to install CCS on your own personal computers.
-If you choose to do so, follow the instructions in Lab 1 of the Student Guide.
-Note that the Instructions for installing Energia can be found at the project home page: http://energia.nu/
+You are welcome to install TI's **Code Composer Studio** (CCS) on your own personal computers.
+There are beta versions available for both OSX and Linux, but in the past these have not supported all of the features of the Windows version installed in lab. [**Energia**](http://energia.nu/) is a clone of the Arduino environment for the MSP430.
+We will not use the Java-based approach used by Arduino, but the compiliing and device programming components are still quite useful.
+Note that the Instructions for installing Energia can be found at the project home page: [http://energia.nu/](http://energia.nu/).
+We will not officially support Energia users in the class, however, we have found it to be quite usable in a minimal sense.

 #### Part 1: Verify CCS/Energia and Launchpad functionality and examine the skeleton code